gorunjinian/MetroVault/README.md

 ---

-**MetroVault** is a secure, offline Android signing device application designed to turn your spare Android phone into a cold storage hardware wallet.
+**MetroVault** is a secure, offline Android signing device application designed to turn your Android phone into a cold storage hardware wallet.
 Built with modern Android technologies and a custom Kotlin Bitcoin library, it prioritizes security, simplicity, and user experience.

 ## 🎯 Why MetroVault?

 The primary goal of MetroVault is to provide a completely **offline** environment for managing Bitcoin private keys.
 It acts as a signer for your watch-only wallets (like BlueWallet, Sparrow, or Electrum) running on online devices.
 By keeping your keys on a device that never connects to the internet (air-gapped), you significantly reduce the attack surface for theft and malware.

 **Key Benefits:**
-- 💰 **Free** - Use any spare Android phone as a hardware wallet
+- 💰 **Free** - Use any Android phone as a hardware wallet
 - 🔒 **Secure** - Air-gapped operation with military-grade encryption
 - 🔨 **Open Source** - Fully auditable code, no hidden backdoors
 - 🎨 **Modern** - Beautiful Material 3 design with Jetpack Compose